ArmoredTurtle/AFC-Klipper-Add-On/docs/AFC_buffer.md

 ### SET_ROTATION_FACTOR
 _for TurtleNeck Style Buffers_

-This command allows you to adjust the rotation distance of the current AFC stepper motor by applying a factor.
-Factors greater than 1 will increase the rate filament is fed to the primary extruder, factors less than 1 but greater than 0 will decrease the ratefilament to the primary extruder.
+This command allows the adjustment of rotation distance of the current AFC stepper motor by applying a factor.
+Factors greater than 1 will increase the rate filament is fed to the primary extruder, factors less than 1 but greater than 0 will decrease the rate filament to the primary extruder.

 Example Usage:
 `SET_ROTATION_FACTOR FACTOR=1.1`